Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 The write access pattern for the memory tile on the input side and the read access pattern on the output side, both follow a 3D linear addressing scheme.
 These addressing schemes are specifically configured within the graph, ensuring efficient data handling through a defined tiling parameter.
 Review [Tiling-Parameters-Specification](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-graph/Tiling-Parameters-Specification) to understand the tiling parameter for different addressing modes.

 #### LeNet Top Level Application

 Define a top-level application file (`graph.cpp` in this design) The main program is the driver of the graph(graph.cpp).
-It contains an instance of the graph class and is used to load, execute, and terminate the graph.
-This is done by using the Run Time Graph control API calls, which in this design are as follows:
+It contains an instance of the graph class and loads, executes, and terminates the graph.
+To do this, use the runtime Graph control API calls, which in this design are as follows:

 ```
    myGraph g;